Constellation-Labs/documentation-hub/validate/automated/install/nodectl-install-noninteractive.md

 ### Binaries

-We will see our binary java files necessary to run our Constellation Node download.
+We will see our binary java files necessary to run our Constellation node download.

 This will also include the seed list file(s) necessary to access the cluster.